 There’s no right answer when it comes to selecting an attribution model.
 If your job is to run Facebook ads, you might prefer a first-touch attribution model that emphasizes how customers discover your products, so you can connect a direct line between your campaigns and results.

 If you’re in upper management, you might want an attribution model that does a better job of blending the performance of all channels.
-The Assisted Conversions report in Google Analytics indicates how many conversions (and the overall revenue amounts) were assisted by other channels.
+The Conversion paths report in Google Analytics indicates your customers’ paths to conversion, and how different attribution models distribute credit on those paths.

 Serving your customers’ buying habits better is possible through a multichannel sales and marketing approach.
 But internal systems don’t always integrate data from different channels back to a single source.